+'''

-''' sudo openssl req -new -newkey rsa:2048 -nodes -keyout /etc/pki/nginx/ private/selfsigned.key -out /etc/pki/nginx/selfsigned.csr '''
+sudo openssl req -new -newkey rsa:2048 -nodes -config san.cnf -keyout selfsigned.key -out selfsigned.csr

+'''

-You will be prompted to enter the certificate information to be incorporated in the certificate request.
-Use only alphanumeric characters.
-For example:
+You will be asked to enter the certificate information that will be incorporated into your certificate request.
+Please use only alphanumeric characters when completing the details.